FlowPay/client-openapi/docs/general.md

 - **Payment chain**: user can authorise a payment to be executed when a previous payment has been successfully received.
 - **Locked payment**: the user can authorise a payment to be executed if a previous payment has been successfully received.
 The check is performed by the client application that initiated the payment request.

-Each of these services uses the FlowPay technical account, but the payment retains the original payer and payee information.
+Each of these services uses a FlowPay technical account, but the payment retains the original payer and payee information.

 # Onboarding

-Tenants can share their FlowPay resources with third-party applications by simply granting permission based on the OAuth2 protocol.

 A partner who intends to develop an integration to access tenants' data must first register its application and obtain the `client_id` and `client_secret` pair.